hpc-dr/day1hpc.github.io/content/english/parallelcluster.md

 {{< image src="/images/hpc/media-ident-square.png" class="boof" >}}

-Migrating between schedulers doesn't need to be hard.
-Since SGE is no longer supported by the community, we worked with the team at SchedMD to come up with a tutorial series to help everyone understand what tools are available in Slurm to make the shift easier.
+**Migrating between schedulers** doesn't need to be hard.
+Since SGE is no longer supported by the community, we worked with the team at [SchedMD](https://www.schedmd.com/) to create a tutorial series to help everyone understand what tools are available in Slurm, to make the shift easier.

 There's a blog post with several cheat sheets, and a Tech Shorts series in 4-parts so you can find exactly what you want.

 - [Easing your migration from SGE to Slurm in AWS ParallelCluster 3](https://aws.amazon.com/blogs/hpc/easing-your-migration-from-sge-to-slurm-in-aws-parallelcluster-3/)
 - [Part 1 - Command Line Tools](https://youtu.be/zCEN4GblrRs)